Geobacter metallireducens

 Geobacter metallireducens is a gram-negative metal-reducing proteobacterium.
 It is a strict anaerobe that oxidizes several short-chain fatty acids, alcohols, and monoaromatic compounds with Fe(III) as the sole electron acceptor.
 It can also use uranium for its growth and convert U(VI) to U(IV).

 Geobacter metallireducens was discovered by Derek Lovley at UMass Amherst in 1993.
 It is an iron-reducing bacteria and it has been thought that the microbe could be used to treat industrial sites where "cyanide-metal complexes" have formed to contaminate the site.
-Geobacter metallireducens becomes motile when necessary, producing a flagellum in order to relocate when environmental conditions become unfavorable.